destinygg/destinypositions/docs/politics.md

 I think that social justice is a real thing.
 We have made a ton of progress so far (in e.g. ending slavery, ending redlining, legalizing gay marriage) but we are not at the finish line yet.
 In general, the government should work to protect the rights of minority groups, including trans people.

-Sometimes, social justice can go too far (e.g. [Rachel Dolezal](https://en.wikipedia.org/wiki/Rachel_Dolezal) & "transracialism," Twitch banning the "blind playthrough" tag, completely made up pronouns based on animals).
+Sometimes, social justice can go too far (e.g. [Rachel Dolezal](https://en.wikipedia.org/wiki/Rachel_Dolezal) & "transracialism," Twitch banning the "blind playthrough" tag, pronouns based on animals).
 On the other hand, a lot of people against social justice have ridiculous and overblown concepts of what social justice even is (from e.g. watching "SJW owns" videos on YouTube).

 The right place is somewhere in the middle.
 I advocate that you should try to have respect for other people, especially if doing so won't inconvenience you that much.
 In general, this means that if someone wants you to call them she/her, then you should probably be polite and do so.